Find Grad Schools

 21 Yearly Graduations

 Rutgers University - New Brunswick comes in at #7 on our list of the most popular colleges offering master's degrees in clinical laboratory science.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-During the 2020-2021 academic year, 21 people received their master's degree in clinical laboratory science from Rutgers New Brunswick.
-About 67% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 21 people received their master's degree in clinical laboratory science from Rutgers New Brunswick.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #8